Populus x jackii

 Common Name: Balm Of Gilead

-Populus x jackii is a Deciduous Tree up to 30.00 metres tall.
+Populus x jackii is a deciduous tree that can grow up to 30.00 metres tall.

 It has medicinal and miscellaneous uses.